 One trick to cooking while travelling is to stick with easy-to-make meals that don’t require a lot of ingredients and utensils to make.
 One of my favourite meals is Spaghetti Bolognaise and Curry Sausage Risotto.
 You can find plenty more easy to make meals on my recipe blog Travellers Fare or in my ebook Travellers Fare – Fast and Fabulous Meals for Travellers.

 I suggest you think about your favourite meals, the ones you know you can cook and work out how you can cook them with limited utensils and ingredients.
 My suggestions for easy meals include omelet’s, stir fries, noodles, rice and pasta dishes.
 I also throw together some mean salads from the fresh supplies from the local markets.
 The top 5 most eaten foods in the world are:

 Travel With Some Ingredients You Use Regularly

 One thing you can do is travel with easy to prepare dried foods like rice, noodles and pasta.
 Then all you need is some hot water and bit of flavouring and voila!.
 They may not be the most nutritious meals around but will be a lot cheaper than going out for a meal, particularly if you are on a tight budget.
 When I can, I collect dry ingredients such as salt, pepper and sugar sachets.
 They can be extremely useful to add to ingredients to add flavour.
 Some food I often travel with is pasta, noodles and rice.
 They are easy to cook as I can usually find some hot water and some flavouring to add to them.
 Add some salad or veggies and voila, a nutritious and cheap meal.
-Here are a few items I like to travel with or buy at the beginning of my trips.
+Everyone’s list will be different, that being said, things on my list I consider a necessity in every kitchen.
+Here’s a rough list of basic items I always buy at the beginning of my trip, and travel with.